Alexx-R/EDS-124BR-Teaching-Computational-Thinking-for-Everyone/README.md

 3. Teaching Programming Portfolio - Quests - Explains the code I created for the kangaroo, the grasshopper, and the bee. https://github.com/Alexx-R/EDS-124BR-Teaching-Computational-Thinking-for-Everyone/blob/main/Teaching%20Programming%20Portfolio%20-%20Quests.md

+4. Show What You Know: Nested Repeats - Explains the code that was provided to me for the use of nested repeats.